Cheyenne Mountain: American colonization

-William Dixon, a rancher, claimed a homestead in the Cheyenne Mountain foothills in 1867.
-He built a tavern along a trail up Cheyenne Mountain and turned the trail into a toll road, now called Old Stage Road, to Cripple Creek.
-The road begins as a paved road and is then a dirt road through Pike National Forest.
-His homestead ultimately became part of The Broadmoor resort.
+Cheyenne Mountain American white colonizers white first arrived in 1867, which wiped the native tribes out of the region.
+WIlliam Dixon, a Colorado rancher, claimed a homestead in the Cheyenne Mountain foothills in 1867.
+Dixon built a tavern along a trail leading up the mountain and later turned the trail into a toll road, called Old Stage Road, to Cripple Creek.
+Bert Swisher and Thomas Dixon sold the homesteaded located on Cheyenne Mountain in 1917.
+Dixon resided with his family in a cabin near the top of the mountain in the middle of three valleys.
+Swisher's cabin was near the present site of the antenna farm at the top of the mountain, which was accessed by Old Stage Road.
+The road begins as a paved road and later becomes a dirt road through Pike National Forest.
+The old homestead became part of The Broadmoor Hotel in 1918.